mehash32/RAG-Reflect/README.md

 The package is intended for **artifact evaluation (TOSEM)** and supports full reproduction of all quantitative and qualitative results reported in the submitted manuscript.

-If you use this package in your work, please cite the associated TOSEM paper (citation to be added once published).
+If you use this package in your work, please cite the associated TOSEM paper.

 ---